 - In nursing courses that have a clinical component, the portion allocated to the practice component shall be not less than 30% and no more than 50%, unless otherwise approved by the Undergraduate Education Committee.

-To ensure all nursing students are eligible for Workers’ Compensation Board (WCB) benefits if they sustain an injury during the course of a work-based learning assignment (practicum).
+To ensure that all nursing students are eligible for Workers' Compensation Board (WCB) benefits if they sustain an injury during the course of a work-based learning assignment (practicum).

 All nursing students will complete the 'Consents and Agreement' section of Schedule "B"- Work-Based Learning Consent and Agreement form for each placement during the course of their program.

 - WCB forms will need to be completed at the beginning of the program for Health Regions and their affiliate organizations and the Saskatchewan Cancer Agency.
 WCB forms must be signed by the student and returned to the College of Nursing.

 - WCB forms will be completed for any other clinical placements that are considered non health.
 For instance schools, community agencies, etc. WCB forms must be signed by the student and returned to the College of Nursing prior to the start of each of these types of placements.